 Second, waterproof and water-resistant upholstery is uncomfortable.
 It feels sweaty and sticky, especially if you’re sitting outdoors on a hot day.

-What Makes an Outdoor Slipcover Fabric Waterproof?
+What Makes Outdoor Slipcovers Waterproof?

 Waterproof and water-resistant materials have several qualities.
 First, most of them come from artificial fibers that are naturally hydrophobic.
 That means these fabrics can repel water molecules, including vinyl and olefin.

 Some materials cannot naturally repel water on a molecular level.
 But they were treated with “waterproofing” methods during manufacturing.
 The solution produces a coating that serves as a barrier between the fabric and the liquid.

 These fabrics are also high-density.
 The higher the thread count, the tighter the weave and the more waterproof the fabric is.